 - Regardless of the platform (classic IT or cloud), apply (1) security architecture and design, (2) security engineering, (3) secure coding, (4) security policy, (5) governance, and (6) risk management. - 2.
 Regardless of the CSP or service model used by an organization, accept ultimate responsibility for IAM, configuration management, monitoring and log analysis, and data security. - 3.
 Develop/acquire expertise to log and monitor organization networks and data in the cloud based on cloud security guidance and best practices. - 4.
 Perform due diligence assessments concerning migrating capabilities and assets to the cloud.
 Understand the division of responsibilities between the CSP and organization to provide security.
 Understand the security controls available from the CSP to protect organization assets. - 5.
 Train your IT staff to support hybrid cloud implementations because organizations will be operating in a mixed classic IT/cloud environments for the foreseeable future. - 6.
-Embrace a DevOps-like approach to security as organization IT staff improves their cloud skills to improve your organization's ability to address threats and handle incidents. - 7.
+Embrace a DevSecOps approach to integrate security into development and operations as your IT staff members improve their cloud skills to improve your organization's ability to address threats and handle incidents. - 7.
 Carefully plan and prepare to use SIEM tools in monitoring and logging.
 First identify access monitoring requirements, configure CSP services to provide the desired audit and log data, determine if the format of the audit and log data is compatible with SIEM tools, and, if not, port the data to an acceptable format.
 Develop baselines for typical access behaviors for cloud data, and tune SIEM tools to alert only on possible anomalous behavior.
 As additional research is performed in the area of CSP operational security, new sources of audit and log-ging data may need to be configured for the SIEM tool.